andreazignoli/pyoxynet/pyoxynet/README.md

 |     |      |    |       |        |       |        |
 |     |      |    |       |        |       |        |
 |     |      |    |       |        |       |        |

+This structure might evolve with different package version, so please refer to the main [GitHub repository](https://github.com/andreazignoli/pyoxynet) README for the latest structure details.

 ## Contributing